merdok/homebridge-miot/README.md

 The device state background polling interval in seconds. **Default: 5**
 - `deepDebugLog` [optional]
 Enables additional more detailed debug log.
 Useful when trying to figure out issues with the plugin. **Default: false**
-#### Fan specific configuration fields
 - `buzzerControl` [optional]
 Whether the buzzer service is enabled.
-This allows to turn on/off the fan buzzer. **Default: true**
+This allows to turn on/off the device buzzer/alarm. **Default: true**
 - `ledControl` [optional]
 Whether the led service is enabled.
-This allows to turn on/off the fan LED. **Default: true**
+This allows to turn on/off the device LED. **Default: true**
+#### Fan specific configuration fields
 - `horizontalSwingControl` [optional]
 Shows an additional switch to quickly enable/disable horizontal swing mode. **Default: false**
 - `verticalSwingControl` [optional]